Township (video game)

-Township is a casual farming and city-building game by Playrix developed and launched on multiple platforms in which players develop starter towns by building factories, harvesting crops, and creating goods.
-The main goal of the game is to link one independent agriculture operation into a complete set of industrial chains, increase income, expand the territory, and make your town more prosperous by increasing the population.
-Township was originally available as an Adobe Flash application on WhatsApp Social and was later released on the App Store, Google Play, Appgallery, Amazon Appstore, Microsoft Store, and Mac App Store.
+Township is a casual farming and city-building game by Playrix developed and launched on multiple platforms in which players develop starter towns by building factories, harvesting crops, and producing goods.
+The main goal of the game is to link one independent agriculture operation into a complete set of industrial chains, increase income, expand the territory, and construct houses, 'community buildings' and factories.
+Township was originally available as an Adobe Flash application on WhatsApp Social and was later released on the App Store, Google Play, Huawei AppGallery, Amazon Appstore, Microsoft Store, and Mac App Store.